DC23/rpg-oracle/README.md

 ## A Shout-Out to DnD 5e LaTeX Template

-Formatting in the style of the fifth edition of the *world's greatest roleplaying game* courtesy of the wonderful [DnD 5e LaTeX Template](https://github.com/rpgtex/DND-5e-LaTeX-Template).
+Formatting in the style of the fifth edition of the *world's greatest roleplaying game* courtesy of the lovely [DnD 5e LaTeX Template](https://github.com/rpgtex/DND-5e-LaTeX-Template).

 ![Preview image of the first page from the PDF](./pg_1_preview.jpg)